javibravo/ruby-challenge/README.md

 Run
 ---

-To start running you must run the following comand
+To start running you must run the following command

 ```
 >$ bin/rails server